alyacb/CTHULTHU/README.md

 At the moment, the program functionality is limited to running the unit-tests I have set-up using the 't' command.
 More to come...

 ## Fun facts:
 - The name was chosen because implementing this felt at times like fighting a giant dragon-octopus-anthropoid hybrid, i.e. CTHULHU.
-The name was mispelled because I didn't know better at the time.
+The name was mispelled because I felt like a T was missing. :)